 From autism to public health, a year of backtracks in Ontario politics

-Ontario Premier Doug Ford walks to speak with the media at Queen's Park in Toronto on Thursday, November 28, 2019.
-THE CANADIAN PRESS/Nathan Denette
+Ontario Premier Doug Ford speaks to the media outside of his office in the Ontario Legislature in Toronto on Thursday November 21, 2019.
+(THE CANADIAN PRESS/Chris Young)

 Allison Jones, The Canadian Press